yussefsoudan/development_container/README.md

 docker-compose down
 ```

+**Note**: when you build the image for the first time, or when you rebuild it, remember to copy the contents of `~/.ssh/github.pub` to a new SSH key in your Github account (Settings -> SSH and GPG Keys --> New SSH Key).
+This will enable SSH-based pulls and pushes to Github.

 ## Choosing a Font :art:
 This will make things a lot prettier when using neovim (enabling folder icons in Nerdtree, etc.) and zsh (enabling a pretty status line).
 Note that this is independent of the Docker container.